What happened to Drones? Where is the drone market heading?

 IDC – Drone Market Forecasts and Research Reports

-IDC predicts that the U.S. market for robotic/drone hardware will reach $9.2 billion in 2019, yielding a year-over-year growth rate of 15.6%, with robotics OT (operational technology) services reaching $3.4 billion in 2019, a year-over-year increase of 13%.
+IDC predicts that the U.S. market for robotic/drone hardware will reach $9.2 billion in 2019, yielding a year-over-year growth rate of 15.6%.
+Robotics OT (operational technology) services will reach $3.4 billion in 2019, a year-over-year increase of 13%.
 For robotics/drone hardware, the U.S. represents about 14% of the global market.

 https://www.idc.com/getdoc.jsp?containerId=IDC_P37304